missnadia/missnadia.github.io/_posts/2019-05-21-what_is_functional_programming.markdown

 - passed to functions as a parameter
 - returned from functions
 - stored in data structures
-in FP, higher order functions allow reusability on various data types rather than only having the ability to operate on a specific data type that it is designed to operate on.
+in FP, higher order functions allow reusability on various data types rather than only having the ability to operate on a specific data type that it is designed to operate on.<br>
-<br><br>
 2) **pure functions/function purity**<br>
 pure functions are functions that:
 - always produce the same output for the same arguments and